chloeyu17/Note-taker/README.md

 ## Technology

-  This application was built with the following technology:
+  This application was built with Express.js, Node.js, JavaScript, HTML, CSS, BootStrap, and NPM Inquirer

-  Express.js

-  Node.js

-  JavaScript

-  HTML

-  CSS

-  BootStrap

-  NPM Inquirer

 ## Installation